 Discussion Guide for Wildly Affordable Organic

-Book groups, clubs, and even just your own sweet self can use this discussion guide to squeeze more value out of the book Wildly Affordable Organic: Eat Fabulous Food, Get Healthy, and Save the Planet—all on $5 a Day or Less by Linda Watson.
+Book clubs, dinner clubs, CSA or co-op members, and even just your own sweet self can use this discussion guide to squeeze more value out of the book Wildly Affordable Organic: Eat Fabulous Food, Get Healthy, and Save the Planet—all on $5 a Day or Less.
 Make your conversation even more fun by bringing dishes made from recipes in the book, like they did at the Cookbook Bookclub at the Cameron Village Library in Raleigh.
-If you take the Cook for Good Challenge, use questions from this book guide to spice up the conversation at your end-of-challenge celebration.
+If you take a Cook for Good Challenge, use questions from this book guide to spice up the conversation at your end-of-challenge celebration.

 - Linda learned a lot about thrifty and delicious cooking from her mother-in-law who learned to cook from scratch while living on a farm during the Depression.
 What have you learned from your mother or other family members?
 How have cooking and family meals changed over the past few generations?
 Who is the biggest influence in your cooking style?
 How are you sharing your cooking skills with others?

 - In the TED talk below about the origins of pleasure, Paul Bloom says that we are essentialists: our beliefs about the origins of objects change our perceptions of their value.
 He cites studies showing that kids will enjoy vegetables more if they think they come from McDonalds and that adults enjoy wine more if when they think it's expensive.
 Do you think that's true for you?
 What other indicators of value can you give foods so that thrifty meals are even more enjoyable?

 - Wildly Affordable Organic has 100 recipes, but it also has shopping lists, menus, and cooking plans.
 What other organizational ideas did you find useful?
 What do you do to manage the whole cycle of feeding your family, from planning, shopping, and growing to cleaning and storage?